BlueBrain/SSCxEModelExamples/README.rst

-An example of the creation, validation and generalization of L5PC canonical e-model.
+Creation, validation and generalization of an L5PC canonical e-model
 -----------------------

 |build| |black|